-Paying a Deposit When Buying a House in QLD
+Paying a Deposit When Buying a House in Queensland

 How much deposit do you need to pay?

 When you’re buying a real property in Queensland, you’ll need to pay a deposit to show that you’re serious about the purchase.
-The deposit is usually a fraction of the purchase price, up to 10%.
-The amount of deposit payable is negotiated between the parties prior to signing the contract.
+As mentioned, the amount of deposit payable is negotiated between the parties prior to signing the contract.
+Most Queensland contracts sit somewhere between a small holding deposit and a more substantial amount at the time of finance approval (usually 10%), but the figure should match your comfort level and financial position.
 If you’re not sure how much deposit you’ll need to pay, it’s important to ask your real estate agent or solicitor for advice.

 Where is the deposit held?

-When you pay a deposit on a house in Queensland, the money is held in a trust account until settlement.
-This means that the money is not available to either the buyer or the seller until the sale is finalised.
+When paying a deposit for buying a house in QLD, the money is held in a trust account until settlement.
+This means that it’s not accessible to either the buyer or the seller until the sale is finalised.
 The deposit is initially paid into a trust account and held by the real estate agent or by one of the parties’ solicitors.

 What happens if the contract is cancelled or terminated?